ScottW514/terraform-provider-datapower/docs/resources/file_system_usage_monitor.md

 - `on_delete` (Boolean) Execute this action on the target when deleting this resource.
 - `on_update` (Boolean) Execute this action on the target when updating this resource.
 - `target_id` (String) Id of the target for the action (required for all resources except `datapower_domain`)

-<a id="nestedatt--queue_manager"></a>
-### Nested Schema for `queue_manager`

-Required:

-- `name` (String) Specify the name of a queue manager to check.
-  - CLI Alias: `name`

-Optional:

-- `critical_threshold` (Number) Specify the usage threshold to generate a critical event.
-The threshold is the percentage of the file system that is full.
-The value for the critical threshold must be greater than the warning threshold.
-Enter a value in the range 0 - 100.
-The default value is 90.
-  - CLI Alias: `critical`
-  - Range: `0`-`100`
-  - Default value: `90`
-- `warning_threshold` (Number) Specify the usage threshold to generate a warning event.
-The threshold is the percentage of the file system that is full.
-The value for the warning threshold must be less than the critical threshold.
-Enter a value in the range 0 - 100.
-The default value is 75.
-  - CLI Alias: `warning`
-  - Range: `0`-`100`
-  - Default value: `75`

 <a id="nestedatt--system"></a>